pw4rn3r/ECE382/labs/index.md

 **You must demo to receive points for functionality!**

 If you can't find an instructor, send them an e-mail with the features you were going to demo and your code at that time.
-If you want, record a video and send it - that can suffice for a demonstration.
+If you want, record a video and send it - that can sometimes suffice for a demonstration (instructor discretion).

 ## Lab Notebook Standards